 According to the Dutch government, all residents of the Netherlands must pay into the country’s social security insurance.
-However, due to the US-Netherlands Totalization Agreement, there are critical insights into which country social security would be paid into as an expat.
+Due to the US-Netherlands Totalization Agreement, there are critical insights into which country social security would pay into as an expat.

-For example, if you’re directed to work in the Netherlands through a US company for less than five years, you can pay US Social Security.
-However, if you were hired by a Netherlands employer/company and work in the country for more than five years, you will need to pay into Dutch social insurance.
+For example, if you’re to work in the Netherlands through a US company for less than five years, you can pay US Social Security.
+However, if you were hired by a Netherlands employer/company and have worked in the country for more than five years, you will need to pay into Dutch social insurance.

 Additional Taxes in the Netherlands